deadpixi/mtm/README.rst

   Other curses implementations might work, but have not been tested.
 - Edit the variables at the top of the Makefile if you need to (you probably don't).
+- If you want to change the default keybindings, copy `config.def.h` to `config.h` and edit the copy.
+Otherwise the build process will use the default.
 - Run `make`.
 - Run `make install` if desired.